 - 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
 Check the WPS instructions for your WPS-enabled device. - 3.
-Press the WPS button on the router.

-4. Within two minutes, on your WPS-enabled device, press its WPS button or follow its instructions for WPS connections.

-Your WPS-enabled device connects to the WiFi network.
+Press the WPS button on the router. - 4.
+Within two minutes, on your WPS-enabled device, press its WPS button or follow its instructions for how to connect using WPS. - Your WPS-enabled device connects to the WiFi network.